mjurczyk/grunt-galen/README.md

 Example projects are presented in the `example/` directory.
 It is sufficient you go into the directory and run `npm install && grunt` to test any of the examples there.

+# Testing

+Grunt galen has its testing script `npm test`, which launches an example on a current version of the script (does not load a script from NPM, uses `tasks/galen.js` instead).

 # License
 MIT :octocat: